 Q: I hope to visit Penn for a night or Shabbat, and would like to stay with a student from the OCP.
 How can I be set up with a host?

-A: Email our lovely hospitality chair, Noa Rubinstein, with the date(s) you plan to visit, and she’ll take care of the rest!
+A: Email our lovely hospitality chair, Hannah Feldschreiber, with the date(s) you plan to visit, and she’ll take care of the rest!

 Q: Where can I find Orthodox prayer services?